Are you still on the fence about building a freelance writer website?

 Having a website doesn’t just mean you can get offers to write.
 It can also mean other opportunities beyond writing.
 You might be asked to collaborate on a project related to your industry.
 You might be asked to be a guest speaker for an important event or get interviewed in a podcast.

 If people are impressed with your work (which reflects in your website), they’re bound to offer you work that might even be outside your expectations.
 It also gets you out of your comfort zone and makes you try new things you might actually enjoy.

 5. It builds a following

 You know how pop singers have a horde of adoring fans?
 That can happen to you, too.
 You don’t have to make records and dance to silly tunes, though.
-You only have to build a writer website and make it awesome.
+You only have to build a freelance writer website and make it awesome.
 If you keep working on your site, share your work and connect with your audience, it’s possible to have followers who believe and even emulate your work.

 When you do get fans, talk to them and give them a minute of your day.
 I promise you it’s worth your while.
 Your site might be a way for you to make a living, but it can also be a way for you to help others and that’s even more exciting.